Unusual Options Activity Insight: Rio Tinto | Benzinga

 Unusual Options Activity Insight: Rio Tinto

-On Friday, shares of Rio Tinto (NYSE:RIO) saw unusual options activity.
-After the option alert, the stock price moved down to $86.34.
+Shares of Rio Tinto (NYSE:RIO) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $84.63.

 - Option Type: SWEEP